jeffreysorgen/golf-club-sensors/implementation.md

 In this specific case, the graph would show that the Ready state is positive, and the Resting state is negative.
 The value of the Resting state reading is close to -1 (such as `y < -0.85`) and then at that point it **will wait _forever_ for its orientation to return to the start position.**

-#
+## IDE Code goes here.
+-

 ## To do:
-### Need more information about the IDE for this.
-- Show the code
+- Show the IDE code
-- Import the `.ino` file to the repo?
+- Determine if the `.ino` file should be in the repo or instead just described here
-- Show the Serial Monitor display for example.
+- Show the (_image needed_) Serial Monitor display for example.
-- Describe the functionality of the Ready/Resting/Timeout states
+- **Describe** the functionality of the Ready/Resting/Timeout states
 - **Implement the Timeout state**
 - **Set up device precisely as described here**
 - **Thoroughly documented**
-- The all-inclusive file will be saved as _golf-sensors.ino_ when more sensors are involved.
+- The all-inclusive file will be saved as _golf-sensors.ino_ when more sensors are involved. (_send to to-do page_)

 # [NEXT STEPS -->](activity.md)
 ### (_change this_)Edit SKETCH and upload: to display "Ready" and/or "Resting" in the Serial Monitor